cornell-zhang/heterocl/docs/tutorial.md

    f = hcl.function(input_shapes, fbody, ret_void, input_dtypes, ret_dtype, name)
    ```

 The `input_shapes` field contains a list of shapes of the input arguments.
 If the input is a Var, the shape is `1`.
 The `fbody` field is a lambda function that implements the function body.
 The arguments of the lambda function are the arguments of this HeteroCL function.
 Currently, **the arguments must be a HeteroCL variable** (i.e., a Var or a Tensor).
-The `ret_void` fields indicates whether the outupt is void or not.
+The `ret_void` fields indicate whether the output is void or not.
 The default value is `True`.
 The `input_dtypes` and `ret_dtype` fields specify the data type for input arguments and return value (if exists), respectively.
 Following we use `popcount` again as an [exmaple](/heterocl/samples/tutorial/example_5.py).

    ```python
    def popcount(n):